About.

 Our Work.

-• Developing First Nations MSS criteria for Australia’s Sustainable Finance Taxonomy
+Developed the First Nations Minimum Social Safeguards for Australia's Sustainable Finance Taxonomy

 Founded by Bec Blurton.

-Bec Blurton is a strategic force in governance, investment, and First Nations leadership.
+Bec Blurton is a Noongar woman and a strategic force in governance, investment, and First Nations leadership.
 A former Westpac Group Sustainability executive turned national thought leader, she is the founder of First Nations Affairs (FNA), a high-impact advisory reshaping how business, finance, and policy engage with Indigenous rights, risk, and sovereignty.

 Today, she works exclusively with leaders and institutions who recognise that First Nations engagement is a governance imperative.